ConductorOne/terraform-provider-conductorone/README.md

 Your `<PATH>` may vary depending on how your Go environment variables are configured.
 Execute `go env GOBIN` to set it, then set the `<PATH>` to the value returned.
 If nothing is returned, set it to the default location, `$HOME/go/bin`.

+### Versions with breaking changes

+## v0.1.0
+- This version introduces a breaking change to the `app_entitlement_owners` resource.
+The `app_entitlement_owners` resource now requires a list of strings called `user_ids`, which is used to set the owners on the resource.
+The list of `user_ids` will replace any existing owners on the app entitlement with the new list of owners.

 ### Contributions

 While we value open-source contributions to this SDK, this library is generated programmatically.